How You Can Manage Your Fearful Thoughts

 • I do not need to rush.
 I can take things slowly.

-• Thoughts are not necessarily true or factual.
+• My thoughts are not necessarily true or factual.

 • This is difficult and uncomfortable, but it’s temporary.